Palestinian Christians: Involvement in Palestinian militancy

+Arab Orthodox Movement

+The Arab Orthodox Movement is a political and social movement aiming for the Arabization of the Greek Orthodox Patriarchate of Jerusalem, the church overseeing Orthodox communities in Palestine, Israel and Jordan; to which the majority of the Christian population there belongs to.

+Within the context of rising Arab nationalism in the 19th century, the movement was inspired by the successful precedent of the Arabization of Syria and Lebanon's Antioch Patriarchate in 1899.
+The movement seeks the appointment of an Arab patriarch, Arab laity control over Jerusalem patriarchate's properties for social and educational purposes, and the use of Arabic as a liturgical language.
+Initially a church movement among Palestine and Transjordan's Orthodox Arab Christians in the late 19th century, it was later supported as a Palestinian and Arab nationalist cause and championed by some Arab Muslims, owing to the Greek-dominated patriarchate's early support to Zionism.

+The Orthodox laity, which is mostly Arab, maintains that the patriarchate was forcibly Hellenized in 1543, while the Greek clergy says that the patriarchate was historically Greek.
+Opposition to the Greek clergy turned violent in the late 19th century, when they came under physical attack by the Arab laity in the streets.
+The movement was subsequently focused on holding Arab Orthodox conferences, the first of which was held in Jaffa in 1923, and most recently in Amman in 2014.
+One outcome of the 1923 conference was the laity's establishment of tens of Orthodox churches, clubs and schools in Palestine and Jordan over the decades.
+There were historically also several interventions to solve the conflict by the Ottoman, British (1920–1948), and Jordanian (1948–1967) authorities, owing to the patriarchate's headquarters being located in East Jerusalem.

 Christian converts from Islam

 Though numbering only a few hundred, there is a community of Christians who have converted from Islam.
 They are not centered in one particular city and mostly belong to various evangelical and charismatic communities.
-Due to the fact that official conversion from Islam to Christianity is illegal in accordance with Islamic sharia law in Palestine, these individuals tend to keep a low profile.
+These individuals tend to keep a low profile out of fear of persecution and intense stigma.
+The legality of conversion from Islam to Christianity under the Palestinian Authority is unclear.

 Ecumenical Liberation Theology Center: Sabeel

 The Sabeel Ecumenical Liberation Theology Center is a Christian non-governmental organization based in Jerusalem; was founded in 1990 as an outgrowth of a conference regarding "Palestinian Liberation Theology."
 According to its web site, "Sabeel is an ecumenical grassroots liberation theology movement among Palestinian Christians.
 Inspired by the life and teaching of Jesus Christ, this liberation theology seeks to deepen the faith of Palestinian Christians, to promote unity among them toward social action.
 Sabeel strives to develop a spirituality based on love, justice, peace, nonviolence, liberation and reconciliation for the different national and faith communities.
 The word "Sabeel" is Arabic for 'the way' and also a 'channel' or 'spring' of life-giving water."